Home Learning Packs

 Learning Journey Knowledge and Skills

-The children will be focusing on aspects of singing, playing, improvising composing and listening within this unit.
-The songs that they will be learning are about Autumn and harvest.
+The children will be focusing on aspects of singing, playing, improvising composing and listening within the unit ‘Cold as Ice’.
 They will be learning to sing with clearly articulated words and keep to a steady rhythm.
-As part of our topic celebration we will be learning an African welcome song to share with you at Take Home Task assembly.

 How you can help at home